 Publication opportunities: Visual Studies (IVSA affiliated), Journal of Video Ethnography (JVE), and The Senses and Society have expressed interest in publishing top papers (or films, in the case of JVE) from the conference.

-Registration will be open soon to all IVSA members at the following amounts:
+Registration is now open to all IVSA members at the following amounts:

 Members in country groups A+B